zentrum-lexikographie/dwdsmor/README.md

 1. the **DWDS Edition**, derived from the complete lexical dataset of the [DWDS dictionary](https://www.dwds.de) and available upon request for research purposes, and
-2. the **Open Edition**, based on a free subset of the grammatical specifications in the DWDS dictionary.
+2. the **Open Edition**, based on a subset of the DWDS lemmas and their grammatical specifications.

-The Open Edition covers a sample of common German words and is released freely with the grammar for general use and experiments.
+The Open Edition covers common German words and is released freely with its sample lexicon and the grammar for general use and experiments.
+For testing purposes, DWDSmor also allows for compiling a development edition from user-provided lexical data in the DWDS format.

 Current overall coverage is measured against the [German Universal Dependencies treebank](https://universaldependencies.org/treebanks/de_hdt/index.html)